MaterializeIncLabs/terraform-materialize-rbac-standard/README.md

 This model asserts that there will be 3 main roles per team:

-*_teamname_-prodrole* : this/these role(s) should ideally only be granted to the CI/CD system for creating and manipulating objects in the production schema. this role(s) has no rights to dev or sandbox schemas.
+*_teamname_\_devrole* : this/these role(s) should ideally only be granted to the CI/CD system for creating and manipulating objects in the production schema. this role(s) has no rights to dev or sandbox schemas.

-*_teamname_-devrole*  : this/these role(s) is the role most humans should be using that are working in the system. it has full rights to development resources within the team.
+*_teamname_\_devrole*  : this/these role(s) is the role most humans should be using that are working in the system. it has full rights to development resources within the team.
 It also has read rights on production, but _not_ rights to use the production cluster. this means if you want to utilize prod data from within dev, you it would need to be read from a materialized view and re-indexed on the dev cluster to avoid consuming prod resources. this will allow for partial DAG downstream development models.

 *sandboxrole* : this is a limited, walled off environment for people to experiment with Materialize.